-Core inflation, which strips out volatile fresh food and energy prices, was at 6.2% year-on-year, unchanged from 6.2% in September, the INE data showed.
+Still, core inflation, which strips out volatile fresh food and energy prices, was at 6.9% year-on-year, higher than the 6.3% recorded a month ago, the INE data showed.

-Spain's European Union-harmonised 12-month inflation fell to 7.3%, down from 9.0% in September and below the 8.0% expected by analysts.
+Spain's European Union-harmonised 12-month inflation was 5.6%, down from 6.7% in November and below the 6.0% expectation from analysts polled by Reuters.

-(Reporting by Marta Serafinko and Belén Carreño, editing by Inti Landauro and Andrew Cawthorne)
+(Reporting by Joanna Jonczyk-Gwizdala and Belén Carreño, Editing by David Latona and Andrei Khalip)